COMBINE-lab/pufferfish/README.md

 > make

 # Using Pufferfish <a name="using"></a>

+**External Dependency:**
+In Pufferfish index building pipeline we use [TwoPaCo](https://github.com/medvedevgroup/TwoPaCo) to build the compacted de Bruijn graph from the list of references.
+Later, Pufferfish builds the index on top of this compacted de Bruijn graph.

+So before running the whole pipeline of index building, make sure you have already installed TwoPaCo.

 ## Core Pipeline
 Having a set of reference fasta files or a concatenated fasta file which contains all the references, one can build the pufferfish index going through the pipeline of "*fixFasta -> TwoPaCo juntion finding -> TwoPaCo dump -> pufferize -> pufferfish index*".
 Below are the series of the commands required for each step: